 Pooled Trusts sounds amazing!
 Are there any drawbacks?

 Pooled Trusts can be great in the right situation, but there is one big drawback - any funds that remain in a beneficiary’s account at the beneficiary’s death must be retained by the Trust or used to reimburse the State for expenses while on Medicaid.
 Upon the recipient's death, the Pooled Trust can pay Florida's Medicaid lien, then remainder beneficiaries may receive what is left over.
-This means that for Medicaid and asset protection planning purposes, we mostly look to Pooled Trusts in very specific circumstances, such as when the elder/applicant does not have any children or heirs they are trying to protect money for.
+This means that for Medicaid and asset protection planning purposes, our elder law practice mostly looks to Pooled Trusts in very specific circumstances, such as when the applicant does not have any children or heirs they are trying to protect money for.

 How would I learn more about Pooled Trusts?